waku-org/pm/PROCESS.md

 ### GitHub Usage

 A _Milestone_:
-- MUST have a matching GitHub issue in the https://github.com/waku-org/pm repo with `milestone` label assigned.
-- MUST have a GitHub Milestone in https://github.com/waku-org/pm repo, to which relevant _Epics_ are added.
+- MUST have a GitHub Milestone in https://github.com/waku-org/pm repo, to which relevant _Deliverables_ are added.
 - The GitHub milestone MUST be used to track progress.

+A _Deliverable_:
+- MUST be defined as an issue in the https://github.com/waku-org/pm repo.
+- MUST be included in its parent _Milestone_.
+- MUST have an _Output_ section in the description detailing the result of work of the Deliverable.

 An _Epic_:
-- MUST have a matching GitHub issue in the https://github.com/waku-org/pm repo.
+- MUST have a matching GitHub issue in the relevant team's repo.
-- MUST have a label with format `E:<prefix> <epic name>`.
+- MUST have a label with format `Epic`.
-- SHOULD be added to a GitHub Milestone.
+- MUST be added to the description of the parent _Deliverable_ issue.
 - SHOULD have a `Planned Start` and `Due Date` set (these are GitHub projects fields you can find in the `Projects` section of the issue view sidebar).
 - MAY list _Tasks_ present in other repos.
 - MUST have assignee(s), who represent the epic owner (see [accountability](#accountability))

 A _Task_:
-- MAY be tracked as a todo item in a GitHub Issue (_Task_ or _Epic_),
+- MAY be tracked as a todo item in a GitHub Issue (_Deliverable_ or _Epic_)
-- OR MAY be tracked as a single GH issue
-    - that MUST be labelled with related _Epic_ label (`E:...`),
-- OR MAY be tracked as a GH Pull Request
-    - that MUST have a reference to the related GitHub _Task_ or _Epic_ issue
 - MUST have an _acceptance criteria_ and/or a list of _tasks_ (that can be other GH issues).

-Finally, for _Tasks_ that do not belong to a given _Epic_ or _Milestone_:
+Finally, for _Tasks_ that do not belong to a given _Epic_ or _Deliverable_:
 - MUST have either labels:
   - `bug`: This is a bug, likely reported by a user
-    - `enhancement`: This is an enhancement out of the scope of the technical roadmap, likely reported by a user
+  - `maintenance`: This is maintenence work that is out of the scope of the technical roadmap
-        - Major enhancements should be carefully reviewed and prioritized.
-    - `documentation`: Documentation improvement or correction.
   - `dependencies`: Upgrade dependencies in a timely manner to avoid time wasting when the dependency upgrade becomes critical.

 Which means, in terms of _navigation_:

-- Work for a Milestone is described in the related GitHub issue and tracked in the GitHub milestone.
+- Work for a Milestone is described in the [Roadmap](https://roadmap.logos.co/waku/waku-milestones) and tracked in the GitHub milestone in the pm repo.
-- In the GitHub milestone, we have a list of _Epics_ to be achieved, the _Epics_ are being closed as the work is done and handed over.
+- In the GitHub milestone, we have a list of _Deliverables_ to be achieved, the _Deliverables_ are being closed as the work is done and handed over.

-- To look at remaining work for an _Epic_, one need to look at all issues (_Tasks_) with the corresponding _Epic_ label (`E:...`)
+### TLDR

+- Milestones and Deliverables are defined in the pm repo
+- Deliverables have many epics, one epic per team
+- Team lead is responsible to ensure Vac-QA is aware of changes, but no need to create a QA epic